Gold mining in Brazil: Present-day miners and culture

 Brazilian miners, garimpeiros, came from all walks of life and corners of the country out to the Amazon rainforest to mine for gold.
 These men, much like the 49ers in California, ventured out on their own and mined the jungle without interference from the government or any other entity.
 Makeshift towns and enterprising people followed these men into the jungle.
-“In all Garimpos there is a considerable floating population of non-garimpieros supplying goods and services; cooks, male and female prostitutes, mechanics, mule drivers, gold buyers, police troopers, traders, pilots, doctors, dentists, entertainers, photographers, and others”.
+"In all Garimpos there is a considerable floating population of non-garimpieros supplying goods and services; cooks, male and female prostitutes, mechanics, mule drivers, gold buyers, police troopers, traders, pilots, doctors, dentists, entertainers, photographers, and others".
 The culture that surrounds these camps is, on one hand, a brotherhood where every miner looks out for one another, however, on the other hand, it seems that it is survival of the fittest.
-“Life inside Garimpos is wild and anarchic.
+"Life inside Garimpos is wild and anarchic.
 It sees other garimpieros as competitors rather than comrades.
 Gold is seen as fundamentally corrupting.
-It ignites greed and amorality in people who seem, and may even once have been, honest and likable”.
-These makeshift pop-up towns seemed to resemble that of the Wild West in America, where the law was scarce, and a sense of Darwinism was established.
+It ignites greed and amorality in people who seem, and may even once have been, honest and likable".
+These makeshift pop-up towns seemed to resemble those of the Wild West in America, where the law was scarce, and a sense of social Darwinism was established.
+These artisanal miners have been able to get more than 800 tons of alluvial gold using their outdated and simple methods, making their gold rush the largest of the modern century, since they have found the amount of gold equivalent to 200 years of mining in central Brazil and 100 years of mining in California as well.